 Members of the Advisory Committee may be consulted to provide assistance to, or additional input and insight for, the NJASC.

 Suggested amendments to this Constitution and by-laws must be submitted at least sixty days prior to a regular Conference and must appear in the NJASC Publication before the Conference, Suggested amendments may be proposed at the Conference and accepted for consideration by a vote of one-third of the schools having delegates in attendance at the Business Meeting.
 Such amendments must again appear in an NJASC publication and shall be submitted to the delegates at the following Conference Business Meeting.
 If ratified by 60% of the member schools, the amendment(s) shall become effective within three months of the vote.

 ARTICLE XIV - History

 The birth of this association is marked by the first interscholastic conference of student council representatives in the country.
 This took place on January 14, 1927, at the invitation of the student council of New Brunswick Senior High School.
 This is now the annual conference of the NJASC occurring every January.
 As a result of the unification of the student councils in New Jersey, Columbia High School was selected to write a constitution creating a statewide student council association.
-It was at the following annual conference that an affirmative vote of 620 delegates representing 70 schools in the estate of New Jersey made this constitution effective as of 1933.
-The constitution has been amended numerous times since then in order to keep the association modern, the latest of which was made effective as of the 14th of October, 2008.
+It was at the following annual conference that an affirmative vote of 620 delegates representing 70 schools in the state of New Jersey made this constitution effective as of 1933.
+The constitution has been amended numerous times since then in order to keep the association modern, the latest of which was made effective as of the 15th of October, 2014.